Vegan Mac and Cheese

 Here’s Why You’ll Love It

-nutritional yeast – this nutrient-packed ingredient gives the sauce a “cheesy” flavor without any actual cheese!
+- nutritional yeast – this nutrient-packed ingredient gives the sauce a “cheesy” flavor without any actual cheese!
 It’s slightly nutty, slightly cheesy and a key ingredient in this recipe so I don’t recommend skipping it!
+Learn more about nutritional yeast here.
 You can find it at most grocery stores in the spice section or you can buy nutritional yeast online.

 How to Make Vegan Mac and Cheese